 No matter what campus you were on….
 Once a Don, Always a Don.

 The Dons’ Legacy has never been stronger.
-Eighty-plus alumni are among the CCHS team of administrators, faculty, coaches, and staff.
+Fifty-plus alumni are among the CCHS team of administrators, faculty, coaches, and staff.

 Cathedral Catholic High School is a Diocesan Catholic co-educational High School.
 CCHS is a college preparatory school conducted in and animated by the Catholic tradition.
 Our academic and co-curriculum programs reflect this tradition as well as adherence to our particular mission and philosophy statements.
 Education at CCHS is an integrative process involving the “whole” person, spiritual, intellectual, social and physical.
 The Cathedral Catholic graduate is expected to make informed decisions reflective of a well-developed intellect and a value system grounded in the Gospel message of Jesus Christ.